sripplin/website/README.md

 ## Added Features & Modifications
 I performed a lot of modifications including:
 - changing theme colors, font colors, link colors
 - added dark mode.
 This was the most effort but worth it.
-Takes OS preference plus a toggle with persistance.
+Takes OS preference plus a toggle with persistence.
 [This repo](https://github.com/derekkedziora/) was the biggest help to get started.
 - optimized website for mobile, since this theme is quite old the sizing didn't translate well to mobile.
   - optimized font sizes for web and mobile
   - made images responsive to sizing for web and mobile